doug-wade/tybalt/packages/website/pages/new-website-guide.md

+---
+layout: layout.html
+title: Creating a new website
+---

 # Creating a new website

 First, you'll need to decide what kind of website you want to use.
 Tybalt works well both in CSR (client-side rendered) and SSG (static site generated) application, and we provide scaffolding for either, using fastify and eleventy respectively.
 If you want to serve your website from a static hosting solution, like netlify or s3, you'll want to use the `eleventy` scaffold; if you want to host a running process on a server, use the `fastify` scaffold.